james-nesbitt/image-fuzzy-alpine-mariadb/README.md

-# alpine-mariadb
+# image-fuzzy-alpine-mariadb

-A base docker image for providing a mariadb (mysql) service
+A base docker image for providing a Mariadb service with a default database.

-Maintained by: Aleksi Johansson <aleksi.johansson@wunder.io>
+Maintained by: James Nesbitt <james.nesbitt@wunder.io>

 ## Docker